 The above plan shows how an internal wall between two room, connecting with an external solid wall, causes a direct pathway for heat to escape out.
 External insulation prevents this but internal insulation has little effect.
 Of course cavity wall insulation isolates internal walls from external ones but 50mm gives a very low level of insulation in the first place.

 External wall insulation is not straight forward.
 You probably need planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning to add insulation to the outside of a building.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning to add insulation to the outside of a building.
 Contact the local planning department at the council.
 Considering the work involved in insulating the outside of a building it makes sense to add as much insulation as is feasible while you are doing the job.
 100mm would seem like a minimum, 200mm sensible and 300mm would mean you might be able to achieve PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. standard.
 Of course the thickness you use depends to some extent on how effective the insulation is. (see insulation properties).
 This of course will most likely entail the repositioning of gutters, fall pipes and possibly gullies.

 It will probably necessitate extending the roof downwards and outwards to cover the extra wall thickness and it may mean some fairly nifty detailing round openings, particularly windows.
 This may also have implications for the eaves level in relation to the tops of windows.
 If you are contemplating doing a loft conversion then combining it with external wall insulation might make a lot of sense.
 You also need to give some design consideration to how the roof or loft insulation meets the new wall insulation to avoid cold bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
 Also known as a thermal bridge. see more on cold bridging.
 Avoiding condensation and allowing traditional walls to breathe are also crucial.